matiasvallejosdev/desafio-planeta-rest-api/docs/README.md

 ## Endpoints that require Authentication

 Closed endpoints require a valid Token to be included in the header of the request.
-A Token can be acquired from the Login view above.
+A Token can be get from the Login view above.

 * [`GET /user`](api/auth_api/get.md)
 * [`GET /game`](api/game_api/get.md)